yiftachn/krembot_sim_fork/README.md

 4. In line 53 provide full path to your controller .so file.
 This file can be found in ```argos3-user/build/your_program``` directory after building your code.
 5. Further changes in this file can be made to configure simulation.
 The file is well-documented, so it should be relavily easy.
 More documentation can be found at https://www.argos-sim.info/documentation.php

+### Using Multiple Controllers in The Same Configuration File
+To simulate flashing different .ino programs to different group of krembots it is possible to execute multiple controllers, where each Krembot or group of krembots execute a specific conroller.

+An example can be found in argos3-user/config/mixed_controllers.argos file.
+Let's go over the lines in the configuration file that enable running multiple controllers:

+The place to list our controllers is under the "controller" tag at line 17.
+In this example two controllers are listed:
+1. line 19: "simple_demo"
+2. line 38: "run_away_by_bumpers"
+Listing these controllers here is mandatory, so we set our Krembots to execute them later in this file.

+Now that we have the controllers, all there's left to do is to specify what controller should be executed by the Krembots in the arena.
+Under the "arena" tag at line 58, two Krembots are listed (krembot_0 at line 74 and krembot_1 at line 79).
+More Krembot can be created in the same way - copy and paste the krembot block, but pay attention and avoid copy-paste mistakes: the krembot ID (id tag) must be unique, so edit it accordingally.

+Under each of the Krembots (foot-bot tag) there is a "controller" tag.
+Under this tag you should specify the controller ID you wish to execute on this Krembot.
+In this example krembot_0 will execute controller "simple_demo" and krembot_1 execute "run_away_by_bumpers".
+You might set each of the listed Krembots to execute any of the listed controllers.
+Any combination of controllers and Krembots can be created this way.

+Run this configuration file and notice how the two Krembots in the arena behave differntly based on the program they execute.

 ### Running Your Controller
 In order to run argos simulation, your should use ```argos3``` command along with ```-c``` flag and the path to your program .argos configuration file.
 Before you use this command, make sure you sourced the setup_env.sh file (see instructions above).